iptcs/Final-project/README.md

 Summon Death: 5 mana - Literally summon the grim reaper.
 It has a 2/3 chance of instantly killing the target, and a 1/3 chance of reducing the caster's wound threshold by 1 for the rest of the fight.
 This turned out really overpowered, might nerf it later.

 Stop Time: 10 mana - Gives you AP equal to twice your max, effectively allowing you to take a fuck ton of turns in a row.
-Similarly overpowered, but you at least need 10 mana to cast it, which you are not garaunteed to ever have.
+Similarly overpowered, but you at least need 10 mana to cast it, which you are not guaranteed to ever have.